In this support article, we’ll discuss how to make your fundraiser as strong as it can possibly be by going through some key tips and best practices.

 The “pie” is your goal amount.
 The “slices” are the different expenses that add up to your goal.
 Be sure you account for the total amount of your goal.
 And if you can only reasonable explain why you need $3,000 of your $4,000 goal, you may need to reevaluate if your goal amount is appropriate.

-Description (Required in order to publish)
+Story (Required in order to publish)

 This is the most important part of your page on Mightycause.
 This is where you tell your story and inspire others to donate: Who are you as an organization, what do you do, and why should people donate?